4.5. Data Sources¶

 + stands for include and the red colored

-the filters to the same target are connected with an
+text box.
+All the filters to the same target are connected with an

-targets are connected with an
+whereas different targets are connected with an

-All commits from the Author "Jenkins Slave" AND with (Message "Static
+From the Author "Jenkins Slave" AND with (Message "Static

 Analysis" OR Message "Dynamic Analysis").

-In that case and if a commit appears outside the configured project time frame, you will be notified about such commits within the Notifications panel.
+If a commit appears outside the configured project time frame, you will be notified about such commits within the Notifications panel.
 After adapting the project structure configuration, a data refresh is necessary to fetch the relevant commits from the repository.

 If you select the